 - Temperament – this is really the heart of you thinking about your dog and what you want from it.
 Do you want to cuddle it?
 Many breeds of dog do NOT like to be cuddled.
 You should find that a well-bred puppy raised in a sympathetic environment will enjoy sitting on the sofa with you, but this is by no means guaranteed.
 Toy dogs have been specifically designed to be picked up and carried around, but remember this does not include all small dogs.
 Equally, some large dogs really love a snuggle, but just because it is hairy doesn’t mean it likes you in its face.
 An Afghan Hound would be a good example of that kind of dog.

 - Trainability – some dogs are easier to live with than others!
 People believe that because Border Collies are intelligent that means they are easy to train, but it is not quite that simple… If you don’t need a dog that can read :p, turn left or right on a word command or need you to do something with it for several hours a day, don’t get a collie.

 - Health – it’s a bit worrying that this is so far down the list, but there you go, it’s not the most important aspect of choosing a dog, in most people’s view.
 People think that pedigree dogs are unhealthy compared with crossbreeds, or mongrels, but in fact the opposite can be true.
-Pedigree dog breeders are working extremely hard to produce the best dogs possible and to breed out anything that can be tested for.
+Responsible, pedigree dog breeders are working extremely hard to produce the best dogs possible and to breed out anything that can be tested for.